angelxmoreno/cakephp-simplecache-bridge/README.md

 ## Isn't this already in CakePHP 3.7 ?

-No. CakePHP 3.7 brings with it a PSR-16 CacheEngine; meaning will be able to decorate a PSR-16 object to implement `Cake\Cache\CacheEngine` methods.
-This bridge is to go from `Cake\Cache\CacheEngine` to PSR-16, not the other way around.
+No. CakePHP 3.7 brings with it a PSR-16 CacheEngine; meaning you will be able to decorate a PSR-16 object to implement `Cake\Cache\CacheEngine` methods.
+What this bridge offers is the ability to go from a `Cake\Cache\CacheEngine` to PSR-16, not the other way around.

 ## Examples